 For all meetings of the School Board and its committees, the Superintendent or designee shall satisfy all notice and posting requirements contained herein as well as in the Open Meetings Act.
-This shall include mailing meeting notifications to news media that have officially requested them and to others as approved by the School Board.
-Unless otherwise specified, all meetings are held in the District's administrative office.
+This shall include mailing meeting notifications to news media that have officially requested them and to others as approved by the Board.
+Unless otherwise specified, all meetings are held in the District's main office.
+Board policy 2:220, School Board Meeting Procedure, governs meeting quorum requirements.